searchspring/snap/packages/snap-preact/components/src/components/Molecules/Slideout/readme.md

 ```

 ### rerender
-The `rerender` prop specifies if the content in the slideout should be rerendered when the slideout is closed and reopened.
+The `rerender` prop determines whether the slideout content should be re-rendered each time the slideout is closed and reopened.
+By default, this behavior is enabled to ensure better accessibility compliance by avoiding rendering content when the slideout is closed.

 ```jsx
 <Slideout rerender={true}>